genestack/sdk/docs/source/scripts/genestack-application-manager.rst

     usage: genestack-application-manager reload [-h] [-H <host>] [-u <user>] [-p <password>]
                                <version> <appId> [<appId> ...]

-    Reload specific version of applications.
+    Reload a specific version of an application.

     command arguments:
-      <version>             applications version
+      <version>             application version
-      <appId>               application identifier to mark as stable
+      <appId>               ID of the application to be marked as stable

     optional arguments:
       -h, --help            show this help message and exit